Scurrlin/stencil/README.md

 Most people when they attempt to memorize something study the full text and then attempt to regurgitate it on a blank page.
 Shocking, I know... but what if there was a step in between?
 What if memorization and pattern recognition weren't all or nothing games?
 This is where Stencil comes in.

 Stencil is a language-agnostic memorization tool that strips code files down to their first letters while preserving spacing, capitalization, and punctuation.
 The "stencil" of the file is designed to act as a bridge between having something partially memorized and fully memorized.
-Below is an example of Stencil in action using LeetCode problem 5 "Longest Palindromic Substring":
+Below is an example of Stencil in action using LeetCode problem 6 "Zigzag Conversion":

 ## Example